 When you have been diagnosed with multiple myeloma or certain other cancers; sometimes to monitor treatment; when you have signs associated with kidney dysfunction

 A blood sample drawn from a vein in your arm; sometimes a ; rarely, a sample

 What is being tested?

-In the kidneys, B2M passes through blood filtering units, the , and is then reabsorbed by the , structures which reclaim water, proteins, vitamins, minerals, and other substances that are useful to the body.
-Normally, only small amounts of B2M are present in the urine, but when the renal tubules become damaged or diseased, concentrations increase due to a decrease in resorption.
+In the kidneys, B2M passes through blood filtering units, the , and is then reabsorbed by the - these are structures that reclaim water, proteins, vitamins, minerals and other substances that are useful to the body.
+Normally, only small amounts of B2M are present in the urine but when the renal tubules become damaged or diseased, concentrations increase due to a decrease in resorption.
 In people with kidney disease who are undergoing , B2M can form long protein chains that can be deposited in joints and tissues, causing stiffness and pain.
 This condition is called B2M dialysis-associated amyloidosis.

 B2M levels can be increased in the CSF of patients with blood cell cancers involving the brain, such as leukaemia and lymphoma, but also with some disorders such as multiple sclerosis, and with viral infections such as HIV.